 One by one, medical myths (slowly) go the way of the Dodo.
-Two of the most pervasive such myths is that conditions like schizophrenia are caused by excess dopamine and Parkinson Disease (PD) is caused by a deficiency of dopamine.
+Two of the most pervasive such myths are that psychotic conditions like schizophrenia are caused by excess dopamine, and Parkinson Disease (PD) is caused by a deficiency of dopamine.
 Unbeknownst even to most doctors, studies exist demonstrating that hallucinations (indistinguishable from those in people with psychotic conditions like schizophrenia) exist in people with PD.
 In fact, more than 75% of people with PD experience such hallucinations at some point in their life, which basically makes them a core symptoms of PD.
 Even more interestingly, the Wiki page below states that the psychosis seen in people with PD may herald the onset of dementia.
-Hmmm, I wonder what is the most common type of dementia in the elderly…Yes, Alzheimer Disease (AD), of course!
+Hmmm, I wonder what is the most common type of dementia in the elderly (in whom PD is most likely to appear)…Yes, Alzheimer Disease (AD), of course!

 “…Hallucinations or delusions occur in approximately 50% of people with PD over the course of the illness, and may herald the emergence of dementia.
 These range from minor hallucinations – “sense of passage” (something quickly passing beside the person) or “sense of presence” (the perception of something/someone standing just to the side or behind the person) – to full blown vivid, formed visual hallucinations and paranoid ideation.
 It is now believed that psychosis is an integral part of the disease.”

-This is a stunning “paradox”, recognized by isolated medical studies as early as the 1950s.
+This is yet another “paradox”, recognized by isolated medical studies as early as the 1950s.
 However, it is very rarely discussed in medical settings simply because it is too “controversial”.
 Why do I put “paradox” and “controversial” in quotes?
-I do that because, as I mentioned in several prior posts, those words are euphemisms for FRAUD or at the very least utter incompetence in the field of medicine.
+I do that because, as I mentioned in several prior posts, in the medical world those words are euphemisms for incompetence or sometimes outright fraud.
 It takes no medical degree to recognize that if hallucinations are caused by excess dopamine then those should rarely (if ever) be found in people with dopamine deficiency conditions such as PD.
 How does medicine get around this *cough* fraud *cough* I mean “paradox”?
 By calling such issues Parkinson Disease Psychosis (PDP).
 If you look up the hallucination symptoms of PDP (see Wiki page above for quick reference) you will immediately see that they are identical to the ones of schizophrenia.
 No explanation is, of course, given as what differentiates PDP from regular schizophrenia and the charade goes on uninterrupted dragging along the unwitting public.

 “…A world-first double-blind clinical trial led by UCL researchers will investigate if a powerful drug used to treat nausea in chemotherapy patients could alleviate hallucinations in people with Parkinson’s.
 Parkinson’s UK is partnering with UCL and investing £1 million in a pioneering phase II clinical trial to explore if the drug ondansetron is safe and effective against hallucinations.
 There are currently 145,000 people living with Parkinson’s in the UK and 75% of them will experience visual hallucinations at some point.
 The trial comes at a crucial time as a survey carried out by the charity found that one in 10 people with Parkinson’s reported an increase in hallucinations during lockdown, which led to an increase in calls to their helpline.”